 Hello!
-I am a second-year Master’s student in Dr. Jay Pscheidt’s lab.
-My current academic interests involve surveying Oregon sweet cherry orchards for the presence of viral pathogens to determine best disease management practices.
-In addition to my Master’s degree, I am also pursuing a Graduate Certificate in College and University Teaching (GCCUT) to pursue my passion for teaching and enhance my ability to communicate science in and out of the classroom.
+I am a third-year Master’s student in Dr. Jay Pscheidt’s lab.
+My current research is an applied project funded by the Oregon Sweet Cherry Commission to survey the state for the of viral pathogens on sweet cherry.
+In addition to my Master’s degree, I have also completed the Graduate Certificate in College and University Teaching (GCCUT) enabling me to pursue my passion for teaching and enhance my ability to communicate science in and out of the classroom.

 As a mentor, I can help navigate undergraduate research opportunities, discuss post-undergraduate pathways, and share my experience about working in the plant pathogen diagnostics industry, being a first-generation college student, and being a student parent – both as an undergraduate and graduate student.